InaratHussain/demo-repo/README.md

-Here's a more stylized version of your README to make it attractive and easy to read.
-I've added headers, emojis, and better formatting:
+# 🧠 Autism Detection in Toddlers using Bayesian Network

 ---

-# 🧠 Autism Detection in Toddlers using Bayesian Network

 ## 📖 Overview